mrac/ui-components-css/CSS-API.md

 ## Public and private

+According to [component responsibility](CSS-RESPONSIBILITY.md) API should be divided into:

-Public API:
+* Public API:
     * External layout
     * Look

-Private API:
+* Private API:
     * Internal layout = external layout of children

 ## Elements and modifiers